siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

 ## 3. Row Level Security (RLS) Policy

 Security is crucial.
 We need to enable Row Level Security (RLS) on the `notes` table and then create a policy that allows public read access.
+For the admin panel to work, we also need to allow full access for authenticated users with a `service_role` key.
+In a real application, you would create a more granular policy, but this is sufficient for now.

 ### a.
 Enable RLS

 In the **SQL Editor**, run this command:
 ```sql
 ALTER TABLE public.notes ENABLE ROW LEVEL SECURITY;
 ```